PasinduBhagya/Replication-Monitoring-Tool/README.md

 ## Monitoring configurations with CLI

-To use the CLI of the tool, please use the command called `bcpsyn` with the required flags.
-You can list down all the possible commands by using the below commands.
+To access the command-line interface (CLI) of the tool, utilize the command "bcpsyn" along with the necessary flags.
+To view a comprehensive list of available commands, execute the following: `bcpsyn --help`.
+This command will provide a detailed overview of all available flags and their respective functionalities within the tool.
-`bcpsyn --help`
-Below all the all possible flags comes with this tool.
 >`--help` - Displays the help menu.

 > `--list-projects` - Lists all available projects along with their details.